ShabalalaWATP/ukraine-conflict-tracker/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - API keys for NASA FIRMS and NewsAPI
+- An Azure account if setting up in the Cloud

 ### 🖥️ Local Installation